Star Wars: Republic Commando: Synopsis

-A year into the war, the now-veteran Delta Squad is sent to investigate the derelict Acclamator-class Republic Assault Ship (RAS) Prosecutor, which was coincidentally the first ship that had been assigned to at the onset of the war a year prior.
+A year into the war, the now-veteran Delta Squad is sent to investigate the derelict Acclamator-class Republic Assault Ship (RAS) Prosecutor.
 Delta Squad splits up to investigate, quickly losing contact with command as they board the ship due to unexplained communication jamming.
-Making their way inside, the squad find and download the Prosecutor seemingly abandoned and in disrepair.
+Making their way inside, they find the Prosecutor seemingly abandoned and in disrepair.
 The squad lose contact with Scorch after he reports electrical interference with his visor and Boss is soon ambushed by scavenger droids.
 Boss makes his way to one of the ship's logs from its data cores for investigation.
 As Boss is about to reunite with Sev, the latter is suddenly attacked and captured by a Trandoshan who is part of a large force of slavers and mercenaries who have taken over the ship.
 Having evaded capture, Boss and Fixer meet up but are soon attacked by battle droids deployed by the Trandoshans.
 After rescuing their captive squad members who were held in the Assault Ship's brig, Delta Squad takes back the ship's bridge and destroy a jamming device which reestablishes communication with command.
 It becomes clear that the Trandoshans intend to sell the vessel to the Separatists, in exchange for a sizable force of battle droids.

 Delta Squad fights its way through the Trandoshan forces until they reach the hangars, where they destroy the Trandoshan dropship.
-Immediately afterwards, a Lucrehulk-class Trade Federation Battleship drops out of hyperspace, arriving to complete the deal with the now-dead Trandoshans.
+Just then, a Lucrehulk-class Trade Federation Battleship drops out of hyperspace, arriving to complete the deal with the now-dead Trandoshans.
 As Republic reinforcements are still en route, Delta Squad defends the vessel against hordes of battle droids that are sent to board the Republic ship through its hangars.
 After successfully repelling the incoming droid forces and closing off the hangars, the Separatist Battleship realizes that Republic forces have regained control of the Prosecutor, and so it begins opening fire on the ship.
 Delta Squad fight their way through droid boarders to reach the gunnery deck and activate the ship's turbolaser batteries to defend themselves.
 The timely arrival of a second Republic ship, the RAS Arrestor, buys the squad enough time to activate the turbolasers.
 The combined fire of the two Republic Assault Ships ultimately destroys the Separatist Battleship which also shuts down all remaining battle droids on board.